 - Check the upcoming meteorological conditions for possible droughts or undesirable rains.

 - Consider crop needs and distribute fertilizers correspondingly using the variable-rate technology (VRT).

-Moreover, the smart Field Zoning tool on EOS Crop Monitoring allows differentiating field areas by crop nutrient needs.
+Moreover, the smart Field Zoning tool on EOSDA Crop Monitoring allows differentiating field areas by crop nutrient needs.
 This feature promotes accurate fertilization, without waste, and minimum contamination of land and water resources.

 Prevention Mitigates Losses

 Fertilization is a necessary agricultural practice.
 Yet, high nutrient concentrations cause fertilizer burns on crops.
 The consequences are often revocable, but sometimes the damage can be beyond repair.
 It’s why it is easier to prevent fertilizer burn rather than fix it.

 Farmers can minimize potential risks by using EOSDA Crop Monitoring agricultural software and its designated features: weather forecasts, Field Zoning with variable rate fertilization, Field Activity Log, and more.
 Contact us for more information about EOSDA Crop Monitoring capabilities at firstname.lastname@example.org, and our experts will explain everything in detail.

 Vasyl Cherlinka has over 30 years of experience in agronomy and pedology (soil science).
 He is a Doctor of Biosciences with a specialization in soil science.

 Dr. Cherlinka attended the engineering college in Ukraine (1989-1993), went on to deepen his expertise in agrochemistry and agronomy in the Chernivtsi National University in the specialty, “Agrochemistry and soil science”.